 Where does the Tallit come from?
 And why do Jews wear it?

-The style of dress in those olden times was for people to wrap themselves in rectangular garments, but as styles changed over time, less and less people were wearing four-cornered garments every day.
+The style of dress in Biblical times was for people to wrap themselves in rectangular garments, but as styles changed over time, less and less people were wearing four-cornered garments every day.

 The Rabbis decided, therefore, to make it a special duty for us to go out of our way to continue wearing four-cornered garments in order to obligate ourselves in this time-honored and deeply significant mitzvah.
 They instituted two different garments for this purpose.